ZTiKnl/sara/README.md

 Other:
 - Google Cloud API key *(one key to rule them all!)*
-  This is free for a certain amount of requests, see [Sonus/Google Cloud Speech/Vision API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details
+  This is free for a certain amount of requests, see [Google Cloud APIs](https://github.com/ZTiKnl/sara#google-cloud-apis) for more details
   *The same key is used for the translate plugin, speech recognition, generating voices and face/object detection*
     *Face recognition will be calculated in-app, so it will not make requests to the Google Cloud Vision API*
 - [newsapi.org](https://newsapi.org/) API key (optional)